-In light of new terminology and research on the most effective ways to prevent malnutrition-related child mortality, 1,000 Days is launching a new learning series focused on severe malnutrition.
-The learning series will feature monthly presentations by subject-matter experts on topics designed to help a non-technical audience unpack the latest evidence and craft more effective, informed severe malnutrition policies and advocacy campaigns.
-Through ongoing consultation with experts and audience members, 1,000 Days will aim to address the emerging issues, questions and information that are most relevant to people working in this field.
+In light of new terminology and research on the most effective ways to prevent malnutrition-related child mortality, 1,000 Days launched a new learning series focused on severe malnutrition.
+The learning series features monthly presentations by subject-matter experts on topics designed to help a non-technical audience unpack the latest evidence and craft more effective, informed severe malnutrition policies and advocacy campaigns.
+Through ongoing consultation with experts and audience members, 1,000 Days addresses the emerging issues, questions and information that are most relevant to people working in this field.

 Spring Learning Series Topics

 April 30, 2020 – Severe Malnutrition 101: Understanding the fundamentals

 Access a recording of the video here.